bl1231/bilbomd-ui/README.md

 ## Version History

+- 1.7.2
+  - PAE Jiffy now accepts only `PDB` file instead of CRD.
 - 1.7.1
   - Hide delete button for jobs that are "Submitted" or "Running"
   - Comment out some verbose unneeded console logs